-Santa Monica is a town famous for it sunny beaches and temperate climate, so why is the sky so grey and full of gloom in spring time?
+Santa Monica is a town famous for its sunny beaches and temperate climate, so why is the sky so grey and full of gloom in the spring time?

-The weather in Santa Monica in spring is typically mild or moderate with average high temperature ranges from 66°F to 70°F, and average low temperature ranges from 52°F to 59°F. The humidity in Southern California is relatively low, and the wind speeds are typically light.
+The weather in Santa Monica during the spring is typically mild or moderate with average high temperatures ranging from 66°F to 70°F, and average low temperatures ranging from 52°F to 59°F. The humidity in Southern California is relatively low, and the wind speeds are typically light.
 On average, there are 10 days of spring rain in Santa Monica, but the rain is usually light and brief, rarely lasting for a full day or multiple days straight.

 Due to the predictable presence of these low clouds in the spring, most Angelenos refer to these foggy weather conditions as “May Gray” or “June Gloom”.
 Both terms refer to these low-lying clouds that can hang around for days, or roll in unexpectedly in the late afternoon.
 The marine layer can have a significant impact on the weather.
 It can cause fog and low clouds, and it can also reduce the amount of sunlight that reaches the ground.
 This can lead to cooler temperatures and higher humidity.
 The marine layer can also affect the wind patterns.